irrdnet/irrd/docs/admins/webui.rst

 Along with HTTP based API calls, GraphQL and the status page, IRRD contains a web interface that allows users to migrate their authoritative maintainers to an IRRD internal authentication method.
-It also offers more secure override access.
+It also offers more secure alternatives to email submissions and override access.

 The web interface contains a RPSL submission form, accepting the same format as emails, to make object changes.
-This form accepts the new internal authentication as well as passwords, and is meant as a more practical and more secure alternative.
+This form accepts the new internal authentication as well as passwords, and is meant as a more practical and more secure alternative to emails.

 The submission form and internal authentication only affect objects in authoritative sources.

 IRRD internal authentication
 ----------------------------
 Traditional maintainer objects authenticate with a list of passwords and/or PGP keys in the maintainer object.
 In IRRD internal authentication, the permissions are kept in a separate storage, i.e. not in RPSL